proindra/Neural-Insights/README.md

 - **Modern Navigation**: Fixed glassmorphism header with mobile menu
 - **Animated Hero**: Bouncing ML Mondays title with gradient text
 - **Interactive Carousel**: Blog previews with title overlays
+- **PDF Export**: Save any blog post as a formatted PDF document
 - **Mobile Optimized**: Perfect experience from 320px to desktop

 ## 📄 License

 MIT License - feel free to use this project as a template for your own blog!

+---

+## 🚀 Ready for Deployment

+Your ML Mondays blog is now ready for GitHub Pages deployment with:

+✅ **PDF Export Feature** - Save blog posts as formatted PDFs
+✅ **Optimized Build** - Static site generation for fast loading
+✅ **GitHub Actions** - Automatic deployment on push to main
+✅ **Neural Hive Theme** - Purple/cyan gradient design
+✅ **Mobile Responsive** - Perfect on all devices
+✅ **SEO Optimized** - Meta tags, sitemap, and robots.txt

+### Next Steps:
+1. Push to your GitHub repository
+2. Enable GitHub Pages in repository settings
+3. Your site will be live at `https://yourusername.github.io/prajwalindrakh-mlmondays`

 ---